Jinhan confederacy: Statelets

-According to Samguk Sagi, the Silla Kingdom (around present-day Gyeongju), was founded by Bak Hyeokgeose in 57 BC, who united the six clans of Jinhan under his rule.
+According to Samguk Sagi, the Silla Kingdom (around present-day Gyeongju), was founded by Bak Hyeokgeose in 57 BCE, who united the six clans of Jinhan under his rule.
 The records are sparse and conflicting regarding the relationship of the names Jinhan, Saro, Seorabeol, and the later Silla kingdom.

 Location

 Most theories indicate that Jinhan was located in the area later occupied by the Silla kingdom: the Gyeongju Basin and adjacent Sea of Japan coast.
 It would have been neighbored by the Byeonhan confederacy on the southwest, and by the much larger Mahan confederacy on the west.
 On the north it would have been bounded by the Chinese commanderies and the small coastal state of Dongye.
 However, some scholars place Jinhan in the Han River valley, bounded by Mahan on the north and Byeonhan on the south.